gt-crnch-rg/read-the-docs/docs/general/python-environments.rst

 ===================
 **Note:** We typically don't recommend using anaconda due to the amount of dependencies it pulls into your home directory.
 If you get to where you need anaconda for a project this is typically some software that should be installed in a project space or system-wide!

-Resources with more details on differences between different Python packages:
+Resources with more details on conda:

 - `Understanding conda and pip <https://www.anaconda.com/blog/understanding-conda-and-pip>`__
 - `Explaining the many flavors of conda <https://whiteboxml.com/blog/the-definitive-guide-to-python-virtual-environments-with-conda>`__